Java

 Overview

-The Java Generator produces java class files from a linkml model, with optional support for user-supplied jinja2 templates to generate classes with alternate annotations or additional documentation.
+The Java generator produces java class files from a LinkML model, with optional support for user-supplied jinja2 templates to generate classes with alternate annotations or additional documentation.

 Docs